practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 <br/>

-Compared to the [OCaml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#ocaml) compiler, the Mercury compiler is really helpful with its warnings and error messages from my of view.
+Compared to the OCaml compiler ([Consequence of the Hindley-Milner type inference: uninformative error reporting at compilation](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#consequence-of-the-hindley-milner-type-inference-uninformative-error-reporting-at-compilation)), the Mercury compiler is really helpful with its warnings and error messages from my of view.

 One common problem I have had with Mercury, and one which I couldn't always solve for more demanding algorithms, is this kind of type problem: